EricWReinhart/TSPAlgorithms/README.md

 Meaning this Hamiltonian path uses three length-1 edges and four length-4 edges.

 **Files**

-**GSequence**: generate all valid G-Sequences for a given n **GreedyELVCount**: create a permutation of every possible encoding sequence and count the valid ones **SmartELVCount**: from a list of all G-Sequences, generate and count all valid encoding sequences **PrimeELVCount**: formulas to quickly count ELV when n = p1 * p2 (p2 > p1 ≥ 2) and n = p1^k (p1 ≥ 3) where p1, p2 are distinct prime numbers, k is an integer ≥ 1
+**GSequence**: generate all valid G-Sequences for a given n

+**GreedyELVCount**: create a permutation of every possible encoding sequence and count the valid ones

+**SmartELVCount**: from a list of all G-Sequences, generate and count all valid encoding sequences

+**PrimeELVCount**: formulas to quickly count ELV when n = p1 * p2 (p2 > p1 ≥ 2) and n = p1^k (p1 ≥ 3) where p1, p2 are distinct prime numbers, k is an integer ≥ 1

 **ComplementELVCount**: formulas to quickly count ELV by complement when n = p1^2 * p2 and n = p1 * p2 * p3 where p1, p2, p3 are distinct prime numbers

 **AlgorithmTester**: check the accuracy of the formulas with the results from the smart algorithm for the same value of n

-**Takeaway**
-Calculating the number of ELV is “easy” when an integer n can be expressed in the form p, p1 * p2, p1^k, p1^2 * p2, or p1 * p2 * p3.
-This means that the number of minimum-cost Hamiltonian paths in the Circulant TSP can be quickly found from a value of n that can be written in any of those ways.